 Roughly half the papers published so far for immune repertoire sequencing use genomic DNA samples, while the other half use RNA.
 Although we have primers that work for both sample types, our preferred originating template is RNA which we use to create an immune specific cDNA template.

-The benefits using of RNA are three-fold
+The benefits using of RNA for immune sequencing are three-fold

 First, using an RNA template allows us to maximize the amount of desired template we can add to the PCR amplification.
 Second, RNA is more sensitive than gDNA, because there are multiple copies per cell.